ddosdor/vue-sh-cli/README.md

   - functional (optional) ....... new component is created as a functional component
   - parent (optional)     ....... creates a new component in the folder provided in the option
   - test (optional)       ....... generate unit test for component
+  - lang (optional)       ....... language for vue ('ts' for typescript, default is javascript)
+  - version (optional)    ....... vue version (possible value is 3 or 2, default is 2)

 Example:
   * Create component with 'MyAwesomeComponent' name as a separate files (*.sass, *.js, *.vue)